nerab/paradeiser/README.md

 Creates the `$POM_DIR` directory and the sample hooks in `$POM_DIR/hooks`.
 The data store will not be created on `pom init`, but when the first write operation happens (e.g. `pom start`, but not `pom report`).

 If `$POM_DIR` already exists, the command will fail with an error message.

+* If the `at` command is not available or not enabled, `pom init` will issue a warning.
+The program will continue because it is still useful for recording.

+### Troubleshooting

+`pom doctor` performs a number of checks that ensure that Paradeiser can run with best results.

+It checks if

+* `at` is there and enabled
+* ...

+`pom doctur` also provides a hint on how to correct that situation.

 ### Location
 Recording the location of a pomodoro allows Paradeiser to compare the average count of successful and cancelled pomodori and the number of interruptions by location, so that a report can tell in which environment we get the most work done.